David Niven: 1946–1950: Postwar career

-For Goldwyn he supported Cary Grant and Young in The Bishop's Wife (1947).
-He returned to England when Goldwyn lent him to Alexander Korda to play the title role in Bonnie Prince Charlie (1948), a notorious box office flop.

-Back in Hollywood Niven was in Goldwyn's Enchantment (1948) with Teresa Wright.
-At Warner Bros he was in a comedy A Kiss in the Dark (1948) with Jane Wyman, then he appeared opposite Shirley Temple in the comedy A Kiss for Corliss (1949).
-None of these films was successful at the box office and Niven's career was struggling.
+Any prospects for career advancement were quickly dashed when Goldwyn lent him to Alexander Korda to return to the UK for the title role in Bonnie Prince Charlie (1948), a notorious flop.
+Back in Hollywood, Niven was in Goldwyn's well-regarded Enchantment (1948) with Teresa Wright.
+At Warner Bros he was in the comedy A Kiss in the Dark (1948) with Jane Wyman, then he appeared opposite Shirley Temple in the comedy A Kiss for Corliss (1949).
+None of these films was successful at the box office.
+Niven's career was markedly in decline.

-He returned to Britain to play the title role in The Elusive Pimpernel (1950) from Powell and Pressberger, which was to have been financed by Korda and Goldwyn.
+He returned to Britain for the title role in The Elusive Pimpernel (1950) from Powell and Pressberger, which was to have been financed by Korda and Goldwyn.
 Goldwyn pulled out and the film did not appear in the US for three years.
-Niven had a long, complex relationship with Goldwyn, who gave him his first start, but the dispute over The Elusive Pimpernel and Niven's demands for more money led to a long estrangement between the two in the 1950s.
+Niven had a long, complex relationship with Goldwyn, who gave him his start, but Niven's demands for more money and better roles led to a long estrangement.

-Career decline

-Niven struggled for a while to recapture his former position.
-He supported Mario Lanza in a musical at MGM, The Toast of New Orleans (1950).
-He then went to England and appeared in a musical with Vera-Ellen, Happy Go Lovely (1951); it was little seen in the US but was a big hit in Britain.
-He had a support role in MGM's Soldiers Three (1951) similar to those early in his career.
-Niven had a far better part in the British war film Appointment with Venus (1952), which was popular in England.
-The Lady Says No (1952) was a poorly received American comedy at the time.